Virgi7/Mastering-Options-Market-Making/README.md

 *Table: Wrong Signal (WS), Lost Opportunity (LO), and Successful Trade (ST) percentages in conformal regions at different significance levels for stocks AMGN-59, CHTR-4, and CSCO-41.*

+The number of opposite signals (WS) is very low, with a maximum of one detection per stock.
+LOs are more frequent at the 99% significance level, as expected, due to the more conservative nature of the strategy.
+Table above highlights that the model performs well, considering 5% as minimal difference between RV and IV, showing many successful trade for each stock.
+It should also be noted that the percentages not identified by the table are a correct signal of holding position, as no major changes in RV are expected.

 # Conclusions and Future Developments
+### Conclusions

+Three main conclusions can be drawn from this work:

+- All three models, both linear and functional, perform well in predicting realized volatility, with the Scalar-on-function for $\Delta RV_t$ achieving the lowest RMSE.
+- The Conformal Prediction method, used to improve point-wise forecasting, seems to be a valuable tool for models with non-Gaussian, heteroscedastic residuals, ensuring reliable probabilistic forecasts.
+- This framework successfully demonstrates the application of a hedging strategy, showing promising results in generating buy or sell signals based on RV forecasts, with flexibility for varying risk profiles using conformal prediction intervals.

+It is therefore possible to say that non-parametric statistical models are quite an advantageous method from a market maker's point of view.

+## Future Improvements

+For some further improvements, the current approach lacks precise time order in the data, which limits the ability to capture recurring market patterns.
+Incorporating time re-ordering and applying econometric models like ARCH and GARCH could address this topic.
+Finally, expanding the dataset and exploring volatility discrepancies, such as with variance swaps, could further optimize hedging and trading strategies.

 # Repository Files